 - Oven-fried or deep-fried vegan chicken should rest for 5 minutes before digging in.
 This recipe is best enjoyed fresh.
 Eat them plain or with your favourite sauces.
 Try my quick and easy thick gochugaru sauce or instant yogurt-y dip.

 - *This vegan egg powder is the best performing egg replacement for this recipe.
-I don't recommend others as none I've tried have come out as nicely.
+Alternatively, you can use 3/4 cup of chickpea flour and 3/4 cup of water.
 However, many other vegan egg alternatives will do the job; just not with the same amazing crispy, crunchy results.
 Feel free to use flax eggs (2 tbs flax meal + 1/2 cup lukewarm water) and keep this in mind.

 - This recipe was tested with Superior Tofu, T&T brand, and Sunrise Tofu; all worked when using medium firm or traditional.
 Not firm, not extra firm.
 Firm + extra firm will still taste ok but you can't call it "the best!"
 They don't develop the layered effect and retain more water.
 The soft or smooth (not silken) versions may develop the layered effect as well but are just a tad softer.
 But it's not as good as using medium firm or traditional.
 The soft/smooth ones taste more tofu-ish.